christoph-frick/springboot-groovy-vaadin-starter/README.rst

 Like many other starters or bootstraps, this project makes some assumptions, what is needed and where it is.
-The focus is to have an easy way to build web apps using newest Vaadin 7.6 and Groovy 2.4 on Java 8, run it for development and build a fat jar for deployment (yet development started with earlier version and it is most likely that in general Vaadin 7, Groovy 2, and also Java 7 would work).
+The focus is to have an easy way to build web apps using Vaadin 8 and Groovy 2.4 on Java 8, run it for development and build a fat jar for deployment (note, that support for Vaadin 7 moved in the discontinued branch ``vaadin-7``).

 It configures a theme and a widgetset right away (both named ``app``).
 The theme derives from Valo.
 There is a spring profile named ``dev`` to gather configs (like to tell Vaadin, it is not in production mode) for development.

 Usage
 -----